tomasherceg/dotvvm-docs/Pages/advanced-ioc-di-container.md

 Dependency Injection is quite popular these days.
 In **DotVVM**, you can simply inject your dependencies and services into viewmodels.

-You may have noticed the **ServiceLocator** property in the **DotvvmConfiguration** class.
+You may have noticed the `ServiceLocator` property in the `DotvvmConfiguration` class.
-This collection is used for resolving **DotVVM** internal services.
+This collection is used for resolving **DotVVM-related** services.

 One of the services resolved through this mechanism is `IViewModelLoader` component.
 This component is responsible for creating and initializing the instance of a viewmodel for a particular view.

-By default, **DotVVM** just reads the **@viewModel** directive and creates an instance of the class.
-We can simply create a mechanism which would replace the default behavior and use the container to resolve the viewmodel.
+By default, **DotVVM** just reads the `@viewModel` directive and creates an instance of the class.
+But we can simply create a mechanism which replace the default behavior and use the container to resolve the viewmodel of the specified type.

 ### Creating a ViewModelLoader

-First, you have to create your own ViewModelLoader.
-We recommend to inherit from `DefaultViewModelLoader` and override the `CreateViewModelInstance` method.
+First, you have to create your own `ViewModelLoader`.
+We recommend to inherit from `DefaultViewModelLoader` and override the `CreateViewModelInstance` method because the `DefaultViewModelLoader` already resolves the type from the `@viewModel` directive.

 ```CSHARP
 using System;